DeplanckeLab/TFseqTools/README.md

 - **R2 fastq file:** This file should contain the exact same number of reads (and read names) than the R1 file.
 Except that the sequence of the reads are the sequences representing the RNA fragments.

 #### Alignment to vector
 You need to align this enriched library to the default construct containing the TF barcodes.
 Let's call this assembly "Vector".
-We provide the TF-seq vector fasta file in the "genome" folder.
+We provide the TF-seq vector fasta file in the "example/genome" folder.
-You can align the R2 fastq file on the " Vector" assembly using any aligner you are used to (STAR, bwa, ...).
+You can align the R2 fastq file on the "Vector" assembly using any aligner you are used to (STAR, bwa, ...).
 Example using STAR:

 ```bash